fiaas/fiaas-deploy-daemon/docs/v3_spec.md

 |----------|--------------|
 | boolean  | no           |

-Controls whether or not Kubernetes apiserver tokens from the default `ServiceAccount` in the namespace the application is deployed to will be mounted inside the Pods.
+Controls whether or not Kubernetes apiserver tokens from the `default` `ServiceAccount` in the namespace the application is deployed to will be mounted inside the pods.
 This is only neccessary if the application requires access to the Kubernetes apiserver.
 If in doubt, leave this disabled.

 ```yaml